Did you know that you may be able to claim tax credits on money that you have already paid out in rent in 2020? It happened to me.

-Most Arizona cities add a small property tax to the monthly payments made by renters.
+Most major Arizona cities add a small property tax to the monthly payments made by renters.
 Maybe you’ve seen this tax but didn’t think much about it because it doesn’t add too much to your total payment, but those small taxes add up over the course of a year.
-If you aren’t applying for a return of that money through the Arizona Property Tax Refund Credit each year, then it can add up to thousands of dollars over time when you claim tax credits.
+If you aren’t applying for a return of that money through the Arizona Property Tax Refund Credit each year, then it can add up to thousands of dollars over time when you file to claim the tax credits.

 If you depend on fixed Social Security income, then giving up even $50 a year is painful.
 Imagine what you could do with that extra money in your pocket throughout the year.
 You can’t stop the government from charging this tax, but you can file for the credit to receive a refund of your money come tax time.

-If your rental company pays property tax on the unit in which you live, they will pass that expense on to you.
+If your rental company pays property tax to the state on the unit in which you live, they will pass that expense on to you.
 This happens when they add a fee onto your monthly rental payment.
 When you pay the total rent each month, you’re paying the tax and can claim tax credits!

 3. You are the responsible party on your rental lease and are required to pay your own rent each month.